GoogleChrome/web.dev/src/site/content/en/blog/new-responsive/index.md

 <figcaption><a href="https://codepen.io/una/pen/RwodQZw">See demo on Codepen</a> (behind a flag in Canary).</figcaption>
 </figure>

-This demo container queries to change the layout and style of the calendar’s date and day of the week, as well as adjusting the margins and font size on the scheduled events to help them better fit the space.
+This demo container queries to change the layout and style of the calendar's date and day of the week, as well as adjusting the margins and font size on the scheduled events to help them better fit the space.

 Then, use a media query to shift the entire layout for smaller screen sizes.
-This example shows how powerful it is to _combine_ media queries (adjusting the global, or macro styles) with container queries (adjusting the container’s children, and their micro styles).
+This example shows how powerful it is to _combine_ media queries (adjusting the global, or macro styles) with container queries (adjusting the container's children, and their micro styles).

 So now we can think of Macro and Micro layouts within the same UI component to